Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs: Intro: Rooted spanning forests and loop-erased partitioning

-where $w(F):=\prod_{e\in F} w(e)$ stands for the forest weight, $r(F)$ denotes the number of trees (or equivalently the number of roots) in $F\in \mathcal F$, and $Z(q)$ is a normalizing constant referred to as partition function.
-We will refer to this measure as \emph{random spanning rooted forest} or \emph{rooted arboreal gas of intensity $q$}.
-In the unitary weight case $w\equiv 1$, when $q=1$, this measure becomes uniform over the set of rooted spanning forest $\mathcal F$ and its structure has been partially analyzed in several geometrical setups in relation to random combinatorial models in statistical physics and coalescence theory, see~\cite{pitman1999coalescent,jones1999weights,pitman2006csp,chebotarev2008goldenratio,kenyon2011laplacian,kenyon2019determinantal, jarai2015avalanche}.
+where $w(F):=\prod_{e\in F} w(e)$ stands for the forest weight, $r(F)$ denotes the number of trees (or equivalently the number of roots) in $F\in \mathcal F$, and $Z(q)$ is a normalizing constant referred to as the partition function.
+We will refer to this measure as \emph{random rooted spanning forest} of intensity $q$. \end{definition} In the unitary weight case $w\equiv 1$, when $q=1$, this measure becomes uniform over the set of rooted spanning forests $\mathcal F$ and its structure has been partially analyzed in several geometrical setups in relation to random combinatorial models in statistical physics and coalescence theory, see~\cite{pitman1999coalescent,jones1999weights,pitman2006csp,chebotarev2008goldenratio,kenyon2011laplacian,kenyon2019determinantal, jarai2015avalanche}.
 For any $q > 0$, $\Phi_q$ induces a randomized decomposition of a given network into blocks (corresponding to its trees) and for each block it identifies a representative node (the root of a tree).
-The presence of the tuning parameter $q$ makes this object natural for exploring a network architecture at different scales.
-The goal of this paper is to understand the strucutre of the resulting unrooted random blocks on the set of partitions $\mathcal P(V)$ of the vertex set $V$.
+The presence of the tuning parameter $q$ makes this object natural for exploring a network architecture in a multiscale fashion.
+The goal of this paper is to understand the structure of the resulting unrooted random blocks on the set of partitions $\mathcal{P}(V)$ of the vertex set $V$ as the scaling parameter $q$ varies.
 We refer to this object, defined next, as the Loop-Erased Partitioning (LEP).
+Its analysis has been initiated on dense graphs in the recent~\cite{avena2019meanfield}.
+In this work we derive general results on the monotonicity properties of this measure (see Theorems \ref{thm:derivative_probabilities} and \ref{thm:monotone_correlations_symmetric}) and then, by means of these and other properties, we perform a systematic analysis of the emergent partition on very sparse topologies.

-Its analysis has been initiated on dense graphs in the recent~\cite{avena2019meanfield}, here we instead look at very sparse topologies. \begin{definition}[{\bf Loop-Erased Partitioning (LEP) of intensity $q$}] Given $G=(V, E, w)$, fix a positive parameter $q>0$.
-We call \emph{loop-erased partitioning of intensity $q$} of the graph, the random partition, denoted by $\Pi_q$, of $V$, with law:
+\begin{definition}[{\bf Loop-Erased Partitioning (LEP) of intensity $q$}] Given $G=(V, E, w)$, fix a positive parameter $q>0$.
+We call \emph{loop-erased partitioning of intensity $q$} of the graph, the random unrooted partition, denoted by $\Pi_q$, of $V$, with law:

-where the sum runs over the space of spanning rooted forests $\mathcal F$ of $G$ and $\pi(F)$ stands for the partition of $V$ induced by a given spanning rooted forest $F$ where each block is determined by vertices belonging to the same tree, and $m$ counts the number of blocks in the partition $\pi_m$.
-Equivalently, \end{definition}
+where the sum runs over the space of rooted spanning forests $\mathcal F$ of $G$ and $\pi(F)$ stands for the partition of $V$ induced by a given rooted spanning forest $F$ where each block is determined by vertices belonging to the same tree, and $m$ counts the number of blocks in the partition $\pi_m$.
+Equivalently,